arodbits/phppods/README.md

 composer require thonyx/phppods
 ```

-# What to see it in action?
+# Want to see it in action?
 Run a test!
-After installing, go --from your PHP project-- to /vendor/axonbits/tests and run:
+After installing the package, go --from within your PHP project-- to /vendor/thonyx/phppods/tests and run:

 ```php
 php UndotterTest.php